abishekmanoj/UTXCoin/README.md

-# TXCOIN
+# UTXCOIN
-TXCoin is a small blockchain network and cryptocurrency prototype built entirely from scratch.
+UTXCoin is a small blockchain network and cryptocurrency prototype built entirely from scratch.
 It includes a working blockchain, proof-of-work mining, wallet generation, digital signatures, transaction pooling, block propagation through Redis Pub/Sub, and a React-based explorer UI.

-TXCoin runs fully locally and regenerates wallet keys on each server start.
+UTXCoin runs fully locally and regenerates wallet keys on each server start.

 ## Tech Stack
 ```